beaconpancakes/site/src/projects/1006000-NascarModel.md

   - 3dsmax
 ---

-NASCAR Car modelled and mapped in Autodesk 3ds max for a project in the **Art & Visual Design in video game master course** of **U-Tad**..
+I modeled and mapped this NASCAR Car in **Autodesk 3d Max** for the **Art & Visual Design in video game master course** of **U-Tad**.
+At that time, I was still learning 3D, and it was challenging to create all these curves and maintain a relatively low number of polygons.